riddhiijoshi/browser-agent/README.md

 - Successful validation and you can make the purchase : if price of product on Myntra is in the price range provided by user .
 - Failed validation : if price of product on Myntra is NOT in the price range provided by user .

+## Important:
+Please make sure you are specifying the brand followed by the exact product name. example : H&M Shoulder Bag and Pouch brand : H&M product : Shoulder Bag and Pouch